 Worried about the increasing price of Ethereum gas?
 Here’s what are Ethereum gas fees and some top tricks to reduce the fees of Ethereum gas.

 Ethereum is one of the common names you must have witnessed while navigating the domain of blockchain technology.
 As one of the world’s popular blockchain networks, Ethereum provides the ideal foundation for developing smart contracts, decentralized apps and driving the growth of decentralized finance.
 With the continuously escalating attention on Ethereum, people are interested in learning more about the network.

 If you are a beginner in Ethereum, then you should develop a comprehensive awareness of important topics like Ethereum gas fees.
 Many of you would be quick to think of the possible reasons to pay for gas on a blockchain network.
 However, gas fees aren’t anywhere near such assumptions.
 The following discussion will help you find the answer to “What are gas fees for Ethereum?” and how to reduce the gas fees.

 What are the Ethereum Gas Fees?

 One of the basic tenets of blockchain would obviously refer to consensus, which ensures that all participants in the network agree on a specific state of the network.
-In the Proof of Work consensus algorithms, miners use their computational resources for solving mathematical puzzles.
+In the Proof of Stake consensus algorithms, miners use their computational resources for solving mathematical puzzles.
 The first miner to solve the puzzle would get the privilege of adding transactions in a block.